Why is it so important to keep a trading journal? To what advantage will be keeping a journal be?

 It is crucial to learn which news release is important enough to affect your trade.
 Additionally, you would also be giving yourself headstarts into properly annotating this news’s effect on your trade.

 Although you might have your journal with precise graph representation, yet you still couldn’t figure out what went wrong with the trade or why it hit your stop loss.
-It’s a very puzzling situation that has happened to many traders, especially when analyzing their past trade.
+It’s a very puzzling situation for many traders, especially when analyzing their past trade.

 Some might even conclude the trade was affected by a news release.
 However, they can pinpoint what news release affected the trade.
 Given that opportunity to face the market, they’d mostly repeat the same trading error they previously made.